You are here:

 How do I recycle books?

-You can find a charitable organization that accepts clothing donations by using the District’s book Pass It On: A Resource-Full Guide to Donating Usable Stuff, or drop off your clothing at one of the boxes located throughout Cuyahoga County for local non-profit organizations.
+You can find a charitable organization that accepts clothing and donations of household goods by using the District’s book Pass It On: A Resource-Full Guide to Donating Usable Stuff.
+Or drop off your clothing and other goods at one of the boxes or stores located throughout Cuyahoga County that are operated by local charities.

-In February 2013, H&M launched a garment-recycling initiative that allows customers to exchange any used garments, from any brand, in any condition, at each of H&M’s 269 (and growing) U.S. stores and 48 markets worldwide.
-This will help avoid textile waste, save natural resources and reduce environmental impact.
-H&M offers an incentive for the program.
+H&M has a garment-recycling initiative that allows customers to exchange any used garments, from any brand, in any condition, at every H&M store.
 For each bag of clothing donated, customers will receive a voucher worth 15% off of their next purchased item.

 How do I dispose of construction waste?

-Construction and demolition (C&D) debris is defined as materials resulting from the alteration, construction, destruction, rehabilitation or repair of any physical structure.
+Construction and demolition debris (C&DD) is defined as materials resulting from the alteration, construction, destruction, rehabilitation or repair of any physical structure.
 Materials include lumber, drywall, brick concrete, metals, plaster, windows, roofing materials, plumbing fixtures, electrical wiring, heating equipment, asphalt, insulation and carpeting.
-For a list of businesses in Cuyahoga County that accept construction & demolition debris, see our online Recycling Directory for Business & Industry.
+Local facilities that accept construction & demolition debris include Boyas Excavating (216/ 524-3620), Kurtz Bros.
+(216/ 986-7033), and Waste Management's Cuyahoga C&DD Landfill (440/ 498-5700).

 Can computers be recycled?

 Yes, the District sponsors Recycle Your Computer Month twice a year to collect unwanted residential computers for refurbishing or recycling.
-Collections events are held at your city service department during these times.
+Collections events are held at your city service department.
 Businesses with computers to recycle should call RET3 job corp. at (216) 361-9991.

 How do I dispose of a fire extinguisher?